Long Term Loans vs. Short Term Loans

 What Are The Benefits?

-• You Can Borrow A Large Amount Of Money
+• you can apply to borrow A Large Amount Of Money

 Because the repayment period is longer, you are able to borrow a larger amount of money than you would otherwise be able to borrow with a short term loan.